codingforpleasure/customized-workspace/Ubuntu/useful-resources/service.md

 ### systemctl
 Analyzing the system state is done by **systemctl**, which is a tool for introspecting and controling the state of the systemd system and service manager (see examples in the table below).

+Threre are different type of unit files:

+* Service
+* Socket
+*

 Description | command
 ------------|-----